KushalRegmi61/TicTacToe-Game/README.md

 ## Demo

-Below is a demonstration of the Tic Tac Toe game, showcasing the gameplay mechanics and user interactions in both the GUI and console versions.
+Below is a demonstration of the Tic Tac Toe game, showcasing the gameplay mechanics and user interactions in both the GUI version.

 ![Tic Tac Toe Demo](assets/demo.gif)